UW-APL-EIS/vmvols-java/README.md

 All .vdi files are supported.
 For .vmdk disks, currently the 'monolithic sparse' and 'stream-optimized sparse' variants are supported.
+The former is likely what you get if you create new VMs from within e.g. VMware Workstation.
 The latter is the format used in .ovf/.ova files, and by Packer, Vagrant tools.
-The former is likely what you get if you create new VMs from within e.g. VMware Workstation.

-Access to virtualdisk content is then via these two methods, defined in VirtualDisk:
+Access to virtual disk content is then via these two methods, defined (abstract) in the base class VirtualDisk:

 * getInputStream